 - marking criteria (or assessment criteria) - these are the knowledge, understanding and skills which it has been identified that students should demonstrate in the assessment and which are taken into account during marking.
-They are based on the learning outcomes being assessed - marking schemes - these are detailed descriptions of how specific numbers of marks should be assigned against individual components of an answer within the assessment task - grade descriptors - these are descriptions of the levels of achievement required in order to get a result within a given band of marks (e.g. 70% or more).
+They are based on the learning outcomes being assessed - marking scheme - this is a detailed description of how specific numbers of marks should be assigned against individual components of an answer within the assessment task - grade descriptors - these are descriptions of the levels of achievement required in order to get a result within a given band of marks (e.g. 70% or more).